Tsavo National Park

 Tsavo is Kenya’s largest national park made up of two separate parks, Tsavo East National Park and Tsavo West National Park.
 It is located in Coast Province of Kenya in between Nairobi City and Mombasa.

 The largest (8,036 square miles [20,812 square km]) of Kenya’s national parks, it was established in 1948.
-Later that year, for administrative purposes, the park was divided into two smaller units: Tsavo East and Tsavo West.
+Later that year, for administrative purposes, the park was divided into two smaller units: Tsavo East National Park and Tsavo West National Park.
 Drained by the Tsavo and Galana rivers, and the Tiva River in the north, the park comprises semiarid plains covered by dormant vegetation (which bursts into luxuriant bloom after a light rain) and acacia and baobab trees.
-Tsavo East is relatively flat, while Tsavo West is volcanic and dotted with springs and water holes.
+Tsavo East National Park is relatively flat, while Tsavo West National Park is volcanic and dotted with springs and water holes.

 Wildlife includes elephants, as well as lions, rhinoceroses, buffalo, hippopotamuses, hartebeests and several other species of antelope, and hundreds of species of birds.